aleynaalemdar/TravelWander/README.md

 We spent a month developing this project and enjoyed gaining extensive knowledge throughout the process.

+## Video

-We also made a trailer video for our app.
+Here is the trailer video of our app.
 You can watch it from down below.

 [![TravelWander](https://snipboard.io/xrCRS8.jpg)](https://www.youtube.com/watch?v=_SCdW6YVOs4)